Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Importance of acquisition sparsity in focused probe-based computational imaging

 Finally, within the experimental data $I^{exp}_{\vec{r}_s}\left(\vec{q}_d\right)$, each measured electron constitutes a single random event, following the MTF-affected probability weighting $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$.
 The total number $n\left(\vec{r}_s\right) \, = \, \sum\limits_{\vec{q}_d} \, I^{exp}_{\vec{r}_s}\left(\vec{q}_d\right)$ of counts received at a scan position $\vec{r}_s$ is determined by the Poisson distribution, with expectancy $N_{e^-}$, leading to the statistics described e.g. in ref. \cite{Seki2018}.

-In a treatment of this four-dimensional acquisition through iterative ptychography, a theoretically sound approach would be to minimize a Poisson-based loss function \cite{Bian2016,Odstrcil2018,Leidl2024,Seifert2024}.
+In a treatment of this four-dimensional acquisition through iterative ptychography, a theoretically sound approach would be to minimize a Poisson-based loss function \cite{Bian2016,Odstrcil2018,Seifert2023,Leidl2024}.
 However, as explained in the introduction, this is often not desirable for the lowest dose cases, due to leading to possible convergence issues and long calculation times.
 On the other hand, for the application of an analytical solution, the collection of counts $I^{exp}_{\vec{r}_s}\left(\vec{q}_d\right)$, including a normalization step, can simply be considered to represent the best available estimate of the targeted $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$.
-That is, the experimental data is inserted in the direct processing pipeline as it is, which involves a specific response in the chosen reconstruction method \cite{OLeary2020,OLeary2021,LalandecRobert2025,Dearg2025}.
+That is, the experimental data is inserted in the direct processing pipeline as it is.